-- "non-contributing land base" means the non-contributing land base described in the Tree Farm License (TFL) 44 Management Plan No. 4, dated September 2002. - "detailed survey" references Standard Methods for Identifying and Ranking Nesting Habitat of Marbled Murrelets (Brachyramphus marmoratus) in British Columbia using air photo Interpretation and Low-level Aerial Surveys, Burger, A. ed 2004. - 2.
-A detailed survey has been previously conducted within the areas to which this FSP applies.
-The AVCFC will carry out or authorize timber harvesting or road construction in a manner that retains the habitat specified in the Marbled Murrelet notice, where the habitat is described as the following forest types: - Amount: Class 1, 2 or 3 Marbled Murrelet habitat within the noncontributing land base in each FDU at the time the Marbled Murrelet Notice was issued; and - ii.
-Distribution: Where the habitat occurs on the land base in each FDU; and - iii.
-Attributes: Class 1, 2 or 3 Marbled Murrelet habitat, as described in Standard Methods for Identifying Marbled Murrelet Habitat in British Columbia Using Air Photo Interpretation and Low-level Aerial Surveys. - 3.
-For the purposes of subsection (2), the amount of habitat specified in the marbled murrelet notice will be: - a. first, identified on the non-contributing land base, or areas that are otherwise constrained with respect to timber harvesting, and if there is insufficient habitat on that land base, then identified on the contributing landbase; and - b. reduced by the amount of area of suitable habitat within any wildlife habitat area, or ungulate winter range established in the South Island Forest District subsequent to the date of the Marbled Murrelet Notice, except where: - a wildlife habitat area is established specifically for marbled murrelet, then the amount will be reduced by the entire amount of area in the wildlife habitat area
+- "non-contributing land base" means the non-contributing land base described in the applicable Timber Supply Analysis in effect for the land base at the time of the notice (Tree Farm Licence (TFL) 44 Management Plan No.4 dated September 2002) and updated in the current Timber Supply Analysis Report for the Community Forest Licence - K2D Alberni Valley dated June 2014. - "detailed survey" references Standard Methods for Identifying and Ranking Nesting Habitat of Marbled Murrelets (Brachyramphus marmoratus) in British Columbia using air photo Interpretation and Low-level Aerial Surveys, Burger, A. ed 2004. - "Amount" is an amount of Class 1, 2 or 3 Marbled Murrelet habitat within the non-contributing land base in each FDU at the time the Marbled Murrelet Notice was issued; and - "Distribution" is where the habitat occurs on the land base; and - "Attributes" Class 1, 2 or 3 Marbled Murrelet habitat, as described in Standard Methods for Identifying Marbled Murrelet Habitat in British Columbia Using Air Photo Interpretation and Low-level Aerial Surveys. - The AVCF will carry out timber harvesting and road construction in a manner that retains the habitat consistent with the amount, distribution, and attributes as specified in the Marbled Murrelet notice. - 3.
+For the purposes of subsection (2), the amount of habitat specified in the marbled murrelet notice will be: - a. first, identified on the non-contributing land base, or areas that are otherwise constrained with respect to timber harvesting, and if there is insufficient habitat on that land base, then identified on the contributing landbase; and - b. reduced by the amount of area of suitable habitat within any wildlife habitat area, or ungulate winter range established in the South Island Forest District subsequent to the date of the Marbled Murrelet Notice, except where: - i. a wildlife habitat area is established specifically for marbled murrelet, then the amount will be reduced by the entire amount of area in the wildlife habitat area.

-Objectives, Strategies and Results apply to these Forest Development Units Sproat $\sqrt{}$
+Objectives, Strategies and Results apply to these Forest Development Units